PLSysSec/go2wrk/README.md

   -k	if keep-alives are disabled (default true)
   -key string
-    	A PEM encoded private key file. (default "someKeyFile") -n int
+    	A PEM encoded private key file. (default "someKeyFile") -t int
-    	the total number of calls processed
-  -t int
     	the numbers of threads used
 ```